Analytic theory of shear localization in amorphous solids confined by Couette geometry

 Here $\lambda$ and $\mu$ are the classical Lam\'e coefficients.
 Solving Eq.~(\ref{d1}) for our system with the appropriate boundary conditions, we would expect a tangential displacement field that reads

 This exact elastic solution is shown as the blue line in Fig.~\ref{Fig1} Panel (c).
 Evidently, classical elasticity theory fails miserably in reproducing, let alone predicting, the actual displacement field.
 Below we present a theory that results in the black curve in Panel (c).
 We will show that the theory can predict the actual displacement fields that are found in the present simulation.
-We use this function (which is fully derived below) to compute the shear strain as $u_{r,\theta}\equiv (\partial_\theta d_r+\partial_r d_\theta)/2$.
+We use this function (which is fully derived below) to compute the shear strain as $u_{r\theta}\equiv (\partial_\theta d_r+\partial_r d_\theta)/2$.
 Realizing that the first term is negligible, we obtain the shear strain that is plotted in Fig.~\ref{loc}.
-The realized displacement field and the shear localization that is seen as the minimum in this curve are the phenomena that we need to explain.
+Other examples of similar results in different realizations are shown in Appendix D. The realized displacement field and the shear localization that is seen as the minimum in this curve are the phenomena that we need to explain.

 In a recent series of publications, being theoretical \cite{21LMMPRS,23CMP,24KP,24JPS}, experimental \cite{22MMPRSZ,25CSWDM} and simulational \cite{22BMP,22KMPS,23MMPR}, it was shown already that to explain generic responses of amorphous solids to external loads one needs to take into account the plastic events that appear as topological quadrupoles and dipoles in the displacement field.
 The present problem requires an extension, since we explore here not a single step of load, but a quasi-static protocol that creates a substantial background stress $\Sigma^{r\theta}$ which was not taken into account previously.
 In order to do it, here we will use the fact that in quasi-static protocols, prior to the studied stress drop the system underwent energy minimization, reached a mechanical equilibrium state with $\partial_\alpha \Sigma^{\alpha\beta}=0$.
 Since the next step of strain $\delta \theta =0.024^{\circ}$ is so small, we can assume that the resulting displacement field which is associated with the stress drop is sufficiently small to justify the linear approximations $u_{\alpha\beta} =(\partial_\alpha d_\beta+\partial_\beta d_\alpha)/2$ for the step of strain and $\sigma^{\alpha\beta} =A^{\alpha\beta\gamma\delta} u_{\gamma\delta}$ for the associated stress, where $A^{\alpha\beta\gamma\delta}$ is the elastic tensor that is relevant at the present state of the system.
 Note that here $\Sigma^{\alpha \beta}$ is the accumulated background stress, and $\sigma^{\alpha \beta}$ is the small change of stress during the plastic event.